marko1943/nasa-image-search/README.md

 - Bundled with Vite.
 Yarn as a package manager.
 - Uses CSS modules.
 - TypeScript.
-- ESlint for linting,
-- Prettier for formatting.
+- ESlint for linting and formatting.

 Tested/Created with Node v20.3.0